SALE 50% OFF

 • Pedal drive is saltwater ready.
 Flashing with fresh water after use is recommended.

-• Recommended air pressure for tubes 25kpa and floor is 60kpa.
+• Recommended air pressure for tubes about 3psi and floor 8-10psi.

 • Any type of beach chair, sand chair, lawn chair, etc (not included) can be mounted on top of this kayak.